bmalbusca/Java-ML/README.md

 *TAN learning w/ Train data (only 1x) ----> TAN predict w/ Test data (many times as you want) ----> TAN score (measure the results)*

 - **`TAN.train(Y_train,X_train)`**
-    1.  read T and convert it into Graph G (using LL or MDL)
+    1. Read T and convert it into Graph G (using LL or MDL)
-    2.  use PRIM or Kruskal to find/create MWST from G
+    2. Use PRIM or Kruskal to find/create MWST from G
     3. Choose a root from MWST and add directions
     4. Based on weights already calculated with  LL (or MDL) and graph directions, compute the thetas

 - **`Y_predicted = TAN.predict(X_test)`**
-    1. With the thetas parameters already calculate, apply the probability formula that existis at Slack Q&A
+    1. With the (thetas) parameters already calculated, apply the probabilities formula that exists at Slack Q&A

 - **`Score.f1(Y_predicted, Y_test)`**
-    1. implement the requested project metrics
+    1. Implement the requested project metrics

 # Code Diagram